-On June 29 Borden recorded his final major league “first.”
-Pop Snyder of the Louisville Grays hit a tenth-inning home run off him to give Louisville an 8-6 win over Boston.
+On June 29 Borden recorded his final major-league “first.”
+Pop Snyder of the Louisville Grays hit a 10th-inning home run off him to give Louisville an 8-6 win over Boston.
 It was the first extra-inning game-winning home run in the National League.

 Borden’s final pitching appearance was on July 15, 1876, a 15-0 loss to Chicago and Al Spalding; Borden was relieved by Manning in the fifth after giving up four runs.
-The Chicago Tribune concluded that the two pitchers’ performance represented “some of the worst pitching of the year. … Neither Manning nor Josephs were any sort of use against the Whites, who had their batting armor on and made things very lively in the field.”
-This was the final straw for Harry Wright, who had Manning make the next 11 starts.
+The Chicago Tribune concluded that the two pitchers’ performance represented “some of the worst pitching of the year. … Neither Manning nor Josephs were any sort of use against the Whites, who had their batting armor on and made things very lively in the field.”17 This was the final straw for Harry Wright, who had Manning make the next 11 starts.
 Foghorn Bradley replaced him for the final 17 games.

 Borden made his final major-league appearance on July 19 in Philadelphia, where he played right field in a 10-7 win over the Athletics.
 It was his 16th game in the outfield, where he had seven errors and a miserable .462 fielding percentage.
-For the year, Borden was 11-12 in the box with a 2.89 ERA (tenth in the league) in 218 1/3 innings.
+For the year, Borden was 11-12 in the box with a 2.89 ERA (10th in the league) in 218 1/3 innings.
 He had 22 errors as a pitcher (second in the league), 34 strikeouts (sixth), and 21 wild pitches (third).

 Borden was mediocre as a hitter, posting a .188 average; extra-base hits were rare (three doubles) and RBIs (8) were hard to come by.
 One of his better days at the plate was against Al Spalding on June 3, when he was 2-for-4 with a run scored.